 The Smart City Control Room (SCCR) is a multi-level governance model paving the way for successful collaboration among utilities, public entities, the private sector, and the Municipality of Florence.
 The platform is open source, and facilitates the exchange of information to optimize city management.

 This project shows the commitment to transform Florence, a member of the global network ICLEI – Local Governments for Sustainability, into a smart and sustainable city.

-The model is part of the Replicate project, which has as its main purpose to increase the quality of life of European citizens by demonstrating the impact of innovative technologies to co-create, together with citizens, services for the smart city and to identify optimal processes to replicate the success obtained in other European cities.
+The model is part of the Replicate project, which aims to increase the quality of life of European citizens by demonstrating the impact of innovative technologies to co-create smart city services with citizens, and to identify optimal processes to replicate successes in other European cities.
 Florence is one of the Lighthouse cities in the project.

 Additionally, linked to this bigdata infrastructure, the municipality developed the mobile app IF.
 The goal is to allow citizens to be updated about traffic and parking conditions in real time and to function as a tool to communicate with authorities.
 The app also provides personalized information about the environmental impact of the user’s mobility choices and will be used to incentivize more environmentally friendly alternatives.